 FINANCIAL AID POLICIES HANDBOOK

 Federal Loans may be available to all students who file a FAFSA.
 These loans include the Federal Direct Stafford Loan.

-We discuss the two main student loan programs in this section: the Federal Direct Stafford loan program and the Federal Perkins Loan program.
+We discuss the main student loan program in this section: the Federal Direct Stafford loan program.
 We encourage students to borrow only what is necessary.
 Our financial aid plan designed to maintain student borrowing at levels manageable after graduation.
 The Federal Direct Stafford limits are shown below.
 We also include information about the Federal Direct PLUS Loan for parents.
 The Federal Direct Stafford and PLUS loan programs require a student to be enrolled at least half time.

 Federal Stafford Loan (Subsidized and Unsubsidized)